Sleepless in Seattle: Accolades Sleepless in Seattle received two nominations at the 66th Academy Awards (held in 1994). It lost the award for Best Original Screenplay to The Piano, while the song "A Wink and a Smile" lost Best Original Song to "Streets of Philadelphia" (from Philadelphia, another Tom Hanks film). The film was nominated for three Golden Globe Awards: Best Actor – Motion Picture Musical or Comedy (Tom Hanks), Best Actress – Motion Picture Comedy or Musical (Meg Ryan) and Best Motion Picture – Musical or Comedy.

 The film won four awards at different ceremonies.
 Ryan won the award for Funniest Actress in a Leading Role at the American Comedy Awards.
 At the 1994 Young Artist Awards, Malinger won the award for Best Actor Under Ten in a Motion Picture and the film itself won Outstanding Family Motion Picture for Comedy.
-The screenplay was also nominated for Writers Guild and BAFTA awards.
+The film's screenplay was also nominated for Writers Guild and BAFTA awards.

 Musical adaptation

 In 2009, development began on a musical version of Sleepless in Seattle.
 David Shor was announced as the musical's producer, with a book being written by Jeff Arch, Shor's longtime partner and original story writer for the motion picture.
 Leslie Bricusse was initially attached to the project, but withdrew due to "creative differences with the show's producer and director".
 Michelle Citrin, Michael Garin and Josh Nelson were announced to be working on the music and lyrics, with Shor discovering Citrin via YouTube.
 The musical was initially set to premier in 2010, with the premiere date later being moved to 2011 and June 2012.
 In February 2012, Shor announced that the musical would not premiere until the 2012–13 season and that the show would "undergo a top-to-bottom overhaul" and would have a new creative team.
 With a new score by composer Ben Toth and lyricist Sam Forman, the musical version premiered at the Pasadena Playhouse in May 2013.

 After being postponed for several years, the musical was due to open in London's Troubadour Wembley Park Theatre on March 24, 2020, under the name Sleepless: A Musical Romance starring Jay McGuiness, Kimberley Walsh and Daniel Casey as Sam, Annie and Walter respectively.